mirandaweston/bank-tech-test/README.md

 ### This is a program allowing the user to input deposit amounts and withdrawal amounts.
 The program then returns a statement providing the date of transaction, amount deposited or withdrawn, and account balance.

-The original specificaion for this tech test can be found [here](https://github.com/makersacademy/course/blob/main/individual_challenges/bank_tech_test.md).
+The original specification for this tech test can be found [here](https://github.com/makersacademy/course/blob/main/individual_challenges/bank_tech_test.md).

 ## 1. Approach